-135 2.2.1 ERA5
+2.2.1 ERA5

 ERA5 provides multiple climate variables at a spatial resolution of 0.25 degree (approximately 30 km) for the globe every hour, with 137 levels from the surface up to 0.01 hPa (around 80 km height).
-Currently ERA5 extends from 1970 to 5 days earlier than the present date.
-Hourly single-level ERA5 fields (ECMWF, 2020) were obtained from the Copernicus Climate Data Store (https://cds.climate.copernicus.eu/) and spatiotemporally sampled at the coordinate and time of AMDAR observations

-140 as explanatory variables for model construction.
-The ERA5 PBLH was also spatiotemporally sampled at other independent observation coordinate and time for intercomparison.
+Currently ERA5 extends from 1970 to 5 d earlier than the present date.
+Hourly single-level ERA5 fields (ECMWF, 2020) were obtained from the Copernicus Climate Data Store (https://cds.climate.copernicus.eu/, last access: 15 July 2022) and spatiotemporally sampled at the coordinate and time of AMDAR observations as explanatory variables for model construction.
+The ERA5 PBLH was also spatiotemporally sampled at the independent observation coordinate and time for intercomparison.
 The PBLH from the ERA5 product is identified using the bulk Richardson number method but with slightly different parameters (ECMWF, 2017).
-Zhang et al. (2020) compared AMDAR PBLH estimated with the same parameters as ERA5, but the results gave larger biases relative to ERA5 and other observations.
+Zhang et al. (2020) compared the AMDAR PBLH estimated with the same parameters as ERA5, but the results gave larger biases relative to ERA5 and other observations.